hurairamuzammal/Bingo-Game/README.md

 # BINGO

-The Game is encoded in C++ programming language is excellent for new programamers
+The Game is coded in C++ programming language is excellent for new C++ devolpers.
+The game features use of functions  , input handling using string and basic file handling.